 Need More Info About Contacting Your Loved One in Rehab?
 Call Us

-If you’re looking for information about how you can help your loved one while they’re in treatment for addiction issues, call us here at the Florida House Experience.
+If you’re looking for information about how you can help your loved one while they’re in treatment for addiction issues, call us here at FHE Health.
 We know that substance abuse and addiction impact the entire family, and we’re committed to providing support to everyone through our cutting-edge, research-based addiction and mental health recovery programs.